Once a character enters teleportation, or starts a set of movements, he cannot change destination or direction of

 - Traveller Classic used a Larry Niven style "conservation of momentum while teleporting" system when psionic characters used the Teleport power.
 It was also mentioned in Adventure 13 Secret of the Ancients: the Ancients had teleport networks accelerate masses to near light speed and used them as weapons to destroy planets.

-- The portals in Portal work this way, as explained with the page quote.
-This is quite important to many puzzle solutions.
+- As pointed out by GLaDOS, portals in Portal work this way, which is quite important to many puzzle solutions.
 For example, a number of them involve putting yourself on a ledge, planting a portal on the floor below, and another on the wall behind you.
 Jump into the floor portal and get shot out of the wall portal like a cannonball.
 However, in a game where the only source of damage is bullets and instant-kill traps (so no damage for slamming into walls/floor), inertia turns out to be a rather merciful mistress.

 - An Armored Core example: In many of the games, Overed Boosting has the disadvantage of not being able to stop or turn on a dime.
 PA Jousters and Sword-based Mechs often rely on their Overed Boost to close the gap, but can easily miss and render themselves vulnerable while they try to correct their course to come in for a second strike.
 The most common way to defeat a PA Jouster or Swordy-mech is to either quick dash to the side multiple times in rapid succession, or just shoot them with superior firepower.
 The former is tricky, while the latter requires heavy artillery like chain guns or grenade cannons.

 - Early video game characters (Arthur from Ghouls 'N Ghosts and early Belmonts from Castlevania being notable examples) often suffered from this...
 Arthur still does.

 "As for [the Covenant] tracking us all the way from Reach, well, at light speed my maneuvering options were limited."